-While flight-to-safety dynamics in money market funds have been extensively documented in the literature-with money flowing from the riskier prime segment of the industry to the safer government segment-little is known about whether such dynamics are also at play among stablecoins.
+While flight-to-safety dynamics in money market funds have been extensively documented in the literature-with money flowing from the riskier prime segment of the industry to the safer government segment-much less is known about the extent to which such dynamics are also at play among stablecoins.
 In this paper, we bridge this gap by showing that flight-to-safety dynamics in stablecoins resemble those in the MMF industry.
 During periods of stress in crypto markets, safer stablecoins experience net inflows, while riskier ones suffer net outflows.
-This is true not only on average, but also during specific periods of high market stress, such as the 2022 run on Terra, which spilled over into similarly risky stablecoins, and the 2023 collapse of Silicon Valley Bank, which spilled over into stablecoins exposed to the failing bank.
+This pattern is present not only on average, but also during specific periods of acute market stress, such as the 2022 run on TerraUSD, which spilled over into similarly risky stablecoins, and the 2023 collapse of Silicon Valley Bank, which spilled over into stablecoins exposed to the failing bank.

-We also show that flight-to-safety flows across stablecoins tend to occur within the same blockchain, in a similar fashion as flight-to-safety flows across MMFs occur within the same fund family; unless the blockchain is small and relatively risky.
-Moreover, we estimate that when a stablecoin price drops below \$1, investor redemptions accelerate significantly, in a way that is reminiscent of MMFs' "breaking the buck."
+We also show that flight-to-safety flows across stablecoins tend to occur within the same blockchain, similarly to how flight-to-safety flows across MMFs occur within the same fund family.
+This resemblance, however, is absent among small blockchains, which generally suffered overall outflows during stress episodes as investors seemed to deem the entire chains as more risky.

-Our findings show that stablecoins are vulnerable to runs during periods of broad crypto market dislocation as well as idiosyncratic stress events.
-Should stablecoins continue to grow and become more interconnected with key financial markets, such as short-term funding markets, they could become a source of financial instability for the broader financial system.
+Our findings demonstrate that stablecoins are vulnerable to runs during periods of broad crypto market dislocation as well as idiosyncratic stress events.
+Should stablecoins continue to grow and become more interconnected with mainstream financial markets, such as short-term funding markets, they could become a source of financial instability for the broader financial system.